What is a savings and loan association (S&L)?

 A savings and loan association (S&L) is a financial institution typically owned and overseen by its customers or shareholders.
 Because of this “pool” structure, savings and loan associations are able to offer mortgages and other types of financial products to customers who might otherwise not have access to them.
 They are often locally based, and by law required to dedicate the majority of their lending to financing residential properties.

 Savings and loan associations are also known as savings associations, savings banks, thrifts or thrift institutions.

 Savings and loan associations vs. banks and credit unions

 Savings and loan associations operate similarly to banks and credit unions in that they offer many of the same services, such as banking and home lending.
-However, savings and loan associations focus more so on mortgages and savings, whereas banks work with businesses in addition to individuals.
+However, savings and loan associations focus more on mortgages and savings.

 While they’re much smaller than the big brands in banking, savings and loan associations tend to boast higher interest rates on savings vehicles, not unlike credit unions.
 Akin to the customer-at-the-forefront operations of a savings and loan association, credit unions have membership requirements, as well.